 The below section outlines a few ERDs and corresponding sample File Format layouts

-It should also be noted that in the ERD's below and throughout this guide subscriber_id indicates the system generated unique_id for each subscriber record.
+It should also be noted that in the ERD's below and throughout this guide subscriber_id indicates the system generated unique_id for each contact record.
 For data import the actual system generated subscriber_id is not required however email address is required.

 *Where duplicate emails may exist first name is needed along with email address to distinguish unique subscriber_id records.
 If a Realm is configured to use the Customer Key feature (custom primary key) the customer_key is required.

 REGULAR Table Import

-For simple single Regular Table import where the Foreign Key is Subscriber, email address is required.
-Regular Table data import does not also add new subscribers or add/modify subscriptions.
+For simple single Regular Table import where the Foreign Key is Contact, email address is required.
+Regular Table data import does not also add new contacts or add/modify subscriptions.

-If an email address is included in the Relational Table import file that does not already exist as a subscriber in the Subscriber system table an error will be produced, that row will be ignored, but the file will continue to process.
+If an email address is included in the Relational Table import file that does not already exist as a contact in the Contact system table an error will be produced, that row will be ignored, but the file will continue to process.
 Any error(s) will be available in the admin confirmation email.

 A Regular Table with a Foreign Key of another Regular Table does not require an email address but does require the unique_id of the first table (the Foreign Key) for a successful import into the second table.